 Points of interest in the cipher include a similarity to 'Zodiac' on the final line, the two dashes on each side of the 10th line, implying separation, along with two sets of three letter character groupings, firstly on the 5th and 13th lines, and secondly on the 9th and 13th lines.
 In fact on the 13th line these three letters are meshed together.

 The Zodiac accompanies his cipher with a brief message "This is the Zodiac speaking.
 I though you would nead a good laugh before you hear the bad news.
 You won't get the news for a while yet.
 Could you print this new cipher in your frunt page ?
 I get aufully lonely when I am ignored, so lonely I could do my Thing."
 This was followed by a running total of seven victims, detailed chronologically, "Des, July, Aug, Sept, Oct = 7".
 From the beginning of the Zodiac attacks in December, they were followed by further attacks in July, September and October.
-This however gives us five victims, possibly six if we we retrospectively include Cheri Jo Bates, murdered outside the Riverside City College Library on October 30th 1966.
+However, this gives us five victims, possibly six if we we retrospectively include Cheri Jo Bates, murdered outside the Riverside City College Library on October 30th 1966.
 The August murder/s claim remain unknown.

 Two young girls Debra Gaye Furlong (14) and Kathie Ann Snoozy (15) were found murdered on August 3rd 1969 in the Bay Area of San Jose, in what can only be described as a barrage of knife wounds.
 These murders were eventually found to be at the hand of Karl F Warner, who was also convicted of the Kathy Bilek (18) murder on April 11th 1971.